Compare Cheap Travel Insurance Quotes

 - Going on holiday with a bunch of people?
 Then get a group travel insurance policy.

 - Does your ‘worldwide’ policy include the USA, Australia and Canada?
 It’s always worth checking!

 - Ask your existing house or car insurer if they’ll give you a discount for taking out travel insurance with them too.

 - If booking a package holiday, make sure the travel agent is ATOL protected in case they go bust or the airline does.
 That way you can reclaim the cost of your holiday/flight.

 How to find a good travel insurance quote?

 Always shop around online for travel insurance.
 Not only will you be able to spend your time leisurely checking through the different policies to find out what’s best for you and your family, but you’ll also pay less for it.
-That’s because there won’t be any commission to others to fork out for.
+That’s because there won’t be any commission for others to fork out for.
 Different types of holidays have their own category of cover e.g. winter sports, backpacking and cruises.
-It’s best going for the specific cover to make sure you’re covered for all eventualities in such scenarios.
+It’s best to go for the specific cover to make sure you’re covered for all eventualities in such scenarios.

 What does cruise insurance cover?